seborama/govcr/README.md

 go get github.com/seborama/govcr
 ```

+## Glossary of Terms

+**VCR**: Video Cassette Recorder.
+In this context, a VCR refers to the overall engine and data that this project provides.
+A VCR is both an HTTP recorder and player.
+When you use a VCR, HTTP requests are replayed from previous recordings (**tracks saved in **cassette** files on the filesystem).
+When no previous recording exists for the request, it is performed live on the HTTP server the request is intended to, after what it is saved to a **track** on the **cassette**.

+**cassette**: a sequential collection of **tracks**.
+This is in effect a JSON file saved under directory `./govcr-fixtures`.
+The **cassette** is given a name when creating the **VCR** which becomes the filename (with an extension of `.cassette`).

+**tracks**: a record of an HTTP request.
+It contains the request data, the response data, if available, or the error that occurred.

+**PCB**: Printed Circuit Board.
+This is an analogy that refers to the ability to supply customisations to certain aspects of the behaviour of the **VCR** (for instance, disable recordings).

 ## Documentation

 **govcr** is a wrapper around the Go `http.Client` which offers the ability to run pre-recorded HTTP requests ('**tracks**') instead of live HTTP calls.